Who must file a US tax return?

 It can come as a shock to many, to discover that US citizens need to file tax returns whilst living overseas.
 This is true, and it is something which has gradually become more and more noticeable to US citizens over the last few years.

 Whether it be banks asking for US tax residency certificates, or friends and family who are filing, more and more individuals are now becoming compliant with their US obligations.

 Any US citizen or Green Card holder based anywhere worldwide, with a total income greater than $12,400 (USD equivalent) for individuals.
 This threshold varies for married individuals filing jointly/separately.

-Even for US citizens who don’t meet this income threshold, even owning a KiwiSaver or Australian Super account can create an obligation to file a tax return.
+Even for US citizens who don’t meet this income threshold, even owning a KiwiSaver can create an obligation to file a tax return.